Y-Shcheholskyy/graalpy.github.io/docs/examples/Covid_Plot.md

 # Covid Plot with Matplotlib and Pandas Libraries

 This example provides a demonstration of the use of [Matplotlib](https://matplotlib.org/), a visualization library for Python, combined with [`pandas`](https://pandas.pydata.org/), an open source data analysis and manipulation tool.
+The demo shows how to create a standalone executable from this application using GraalPy.
+GraalPy comes with a module that can create Python single-file native binaries for Linux, Windows, and macOS.

 >**Prerequisites**: A recent version of [CMake](https://cmake.org/) is required to install the Matplotlib package.
 (For more information, see [Installing CMake](https://cmake.org/install/).)

 >Note: GraalPy does not implement the [Tkinter](https://docs.python.org/3/library/tkinter.html) user interface, so some features of matplotlib may not work as expected.

-1. [Install GraalPy](https://y-shcheholskyy.github.io/graalpy.github.io/getting-started/) in the **native** configuration.
-Consider Oracle GraalPy for the best experience.
+1. [Install GraalPy](https://y-shcheholskyy.github.io/graalpy.github.io/getting-started/) in the **native** configuration (default).
 Then [create a Virtual Environment](https://y-shcheholskyy.github.io/graalpy.github.io/guides/#creating-a-virtual-environment) and activate it.

     >Consider **Oracle GraalPy** for the best experience.
 It is licensed under the [GraalVM Free Terms and Conditions (GFTC)](https://www.oracle.com/downloads/licenses/graal-free-license.html) license, which permits use by any user including commercial and production use.